Summer Games (2011 film)

-Summer Games (Giochi d'estate) is a 2011 Swiss drama film written and directed by Rolando Colla.
-The film was selected as the Swiss entry for the Best Foreign Language Film at the 84th Academy Awards, but it did not make the final shortlist.
+Summer Games (Italian: Giochi d'estate) is a 2011 Swiss drama film written and directed by Rolando Colla.
+Set in Tuscany, it follows 12-year-olds Nic and Marie while Nic’s parents try to save their marriage.
+The film was selected as Switzerland’s entry for the Academy Award for Best Foreign Language Film at the 84th Academy Awards, and won Best Fiction Film at the 2012 Swiss Film Awards.